szimonisz/sms-link/README.md

 ### TODO:

-1. Replace SCP with HTTP POST to the file hosting server's endpoint; avoid SSH key/Docker/apache handling mess
+1. Replace SCP with an HTTP POST to the file hosting server's endpoint; avoid SSH key/Docker/apache handling mess
 2. Finish writing this README